teknovus/N-Body-Simulator/README.md

 # N-Body-Simulator

-Simple N-Body Planetary Orbit Simulator
+N-Body Planetary Orbit Simulator I made in high school

 Able to accept user inputs to place new planets into orbit, as well as new stars, which inevitably destroy stable orbits.